 Visiting the Royal Palaces in London on a Budget

-Wanting to visit more than one of these fabulous royal palaces, but don’t want to break the bank?
+Wanting to visit a few of the famous palaces in London, but don’t want to break the bank?

 I’ve got you.
-Some of those individual entry tickets are expensive!
+Some of the individual entry tickets are expensive!

 If you’re planning to visit a few royal palaces whilst you’re in London, here’s a little tip I have to do so on a budget – the London Pass.